 Checking Oven State and AndroidData StartBit:

 It checks the current state of the oven (ovenCookingState) to determine if it's greater than the idle state (OCS_machineIdle).
 If so, it checks whether the startBit in the AndroidData structure is FALSE.
-If the start bit is FALSE, it sets the ovenCookingState to OCS_CookingComplete, indicating that the cooking process should be stopped.
+If the start bit is FALSE, it sets the ovenCookingState to OCS_CookingComplete, indicating that the cooking process should be completed.

 Oven Pause Control: